 Students will not be allowed to use the phone during the day unless there is an emergency.
-Students who need to use the phone should be sent to the office, as this keeps the office staff in the loop when return phone calls come back.
+If a student needs to use the phone, please send him/her to the office, as this keeps the office staff in the loop when return phone calls come back.
+Arrangements for visiting friends after school, or similar personal issues, are not considered important and should be made at home.

-Classroom phones - If students will be answering your classroom phone, please teach them how to answer your phone appropriately.
+Classroom phones - If students will be answering your classroom phone, please train them how to answer your phone appropriately.